dilanettd/nkiapanou-api/README.md

-# FlexNkentPay
+# Nkiapanou

-FlexNkentPay is an online platform that helps shop owners manage their stock and sales efficiently.
+Nkiapanou is an online platform that helps shop owners manage their stock and sales efficiently.
 It provides insights into buyer behavior, supports installment payments, and tracks payment balances.

 ## Features